-Blending theatrical forms such as clowning, puppetry, and research-based storytelling, Ramaprakash has crafted a feminist work that oscillates between humor and profundity.
+Blending theatrical forms such as clowning, puppetry, and research-based storytelling, Ramaprakash has crafted a feminist work that oscillates between humour and profundity.
 In her words, Project Darling is “a meditation on female sexuality at the crossroads of consent and censorship.”
 Expect a witty, and thought-provoking performance by a gender-neutral cast tackling themes of consent, societal norms, and the joyful defiance of patriarchy.

 Challenging Patriarchal Norms